TIBCOSoftware/snappydata/docs/best_practices/memory_management.md

 # Memory Management

+#### Note: The below description and best practices are ONLY applicable to the data store cluster nodes. i.e. nodes that manage in-memory tables in TIBCO ComputeDB.
+When running in the "connector" mode, your Spark job runs in isolated JVMs and you will need to estimate its memory requirements.

+You need to estimate and plan memory/disk for the following objects:
+- In-memory row, column tables
+- Execution memory for queries, jobs
+- Shuffle disk space required by queries, jobs
+- In-memory caching of Spark dataframes, temporary tables

 Spark executors and TIBCO ComputeDB in-memory store share the same memory space.
 TIBCO ComputeDB extends the Spark's memory manager providing a unified space for spark storage, execution and TIBCO ComputeDB column and row tables.
 This Unified MemoryManager smartly keeps track of memory allocations across Spark execution and the Store, elastically expanding into the other if the room is available.
 Rather than a pre-allocation strategy where Spark memory is independent of the store, TIBCO ComputeDB uses a unified strategy where all allocations come from a common pool.
 Essentially, it optimizes memory utilization to the extent possible.

 TIBCO ComputeDB also monitors the JVM memory pools and avoids running into out-of-memory conditions in most cases.
 You can configure the threshold for when data evicts to disk and the critical threshold for heap utilization.
 When the usage exceeds this critical threshold, memory allocations within TIBCO ComputeDB fail, and a LowMemoryException error is reported.
 This, however, safeguards the server from crashing due to OutOfMemoryException.

 <a id="memory-row-table"></a>
 ## Estimating Memory Size for Column and Row Tables
 Column tables use compression by default, and the amount of compression is dependent on the data itself.
-While commonly compression of 50% is seens, it is also possible to achieve much higher compression ratios when the data has many repeated strings or text.</br>
+While commonly compression of 50% is seen, it is also possible to achieve much higher compression ratios when the data has many repeated strings or text.</br>
 Row tables, on the other hand, consume more space than the original data size.
 There is a per row overhead in TIBCO ComputeDB.
 While this overhead varies and is dependent on the options configured on the Row table, as a simple guideline it is suggested that you assume 100 bytes per row as overhead.
 Thus, it is clear that it is not straightforward to compute the memory requirements.</br>
 It is recommended that you take a sample of the data set (as close as possible to your production data) and populate each of the tables.
 Ensure that you create the required indexes and note down the size estimates (in bytes) in the TIBCO ComputeDB Monitoring Console.
 You can then extrapolate this number given the total number of records you anticipate to load or grow into, for the memory requirements for your table.